 The programme aims to provide supplementary academic and entrepreneurial support for high ability learners from Alexandra, a disadvantaged area in Johannesburg.
 The aim is to develop the personal, social and academic skills necessary for success in higher education, which will allow them to contribute to their communities in the future.

-St Mary’s School has been involved in this programme for the past 27 years.
-We provide lessons, book bags, textbooks and stationery to about 300 pupils from five different schools in Alexandra.
-Our success rate is exceptional, with the class of 2016 achieving a 99% pass rate, and 60 learners passing with enough marks to be accepted for Bachelor’s degrees.
+St Mary’s School has been involved in this programme for the past 28 years.
+We provide lessons, book bags, textbooks and stationery to about 300 pupils from five different schools in Alexandra and surrounding communities.
+Our success rate is exceptional, with the class of 2017 achieving a 98% pass rate, with 80% of the learners passing with enough marks to be accepted for Bachelor’s degrees.
+Sixty-one distinctions were achieved.

 Pupils on the programme are bused from Alexandra to St Mary’s School each Saturday, where they are taught Mathematics, Physical Science, Life Sciences, Accountancy, Geography and English by highly qualified, experienced teachers.
 This programme has supported about 3 500 learners over the years.